awslabs/Agent-EvalKit/README.md

 ## What to Expect from EvalKit

-**EvalKit provides a basic working evaluation pipeline that you can further develope for your specific needs.**
+**EvalKit provides a basic working evaluation pipeline that you can further develop for your specific needs.**

 ### What You Do Next
 - **Review the code**: Check if it works as expected for your agent